-A dram shop lawyers is a personal injury lawyers who specializes in a specific type of personal injury law involving accidents and injuries and alcohol.
+A dram shop lawyer is a personal injury lawyers who specializes in a specific type of personal injury law involving accidents and injuries and alcohol.
 These attorneys bring forth claims against bars, restaurants, or other providers of alcohol that overserve their guests or patrons when they are already obviously intoxicated.
-Steven Booker Law’s expertise is handling these types of special personal injury claims.
+Booker Law’s expertise is handling these types of special personal injury claims.
 Alcohol sales in the United States are in the billions and unfortunately, some bars and restaurants prioritize profits over public safety and the overall wellbeing of society.

 How Alcohol Affects Driving Ability and Leads to Drunk Driving Accidents